johan12/pact-php/README.md

 This library contains a wrapper for the [Ruby Standalone Mock Service](https://github.com/pact-foundation/pact-mock_service).

-The easiest way to configure this is to use a [PHPUnit Listener](https://phpunit.de/manual/current/en/appendixes.configuration.html#appendixes.configuration.test-listeners).
-A default listener is included in this project, see [PactTestListener.php](/src/PhpPact/Consumer/Listener/PactTestListener.php).
+The easiest way to configure this is to use a [PHPUnit Extension](https://phpunit.readthedocs.io/en/7.1/configuration.html#registering-testrunner-extensionsl).
+A default extension is included in this project, see [PactExtension.php](src/PhpPact/Consumer/Hook/PactExtension.php).
 This utilizes environmental variables for configurations.
 These env variables can either be added to the system or to the phpunit.xml configuration file.
-Here is an example [phpunit.xml](/example/phpunit.consumer.xml) file configured to use the default.
+Here is an example [phpunit.xml](example/phpunit.consumer.xml) file configured to use the default.
 Keep in mind that both the test suite and the arguments array must be the same value.

 Alternatively, you can start and stop as in whatever means you would like by following this example: